laura-sndr/laura-sndr/README.md

 - 👋 Hi, I’m Laura
 - 👀 I’m interested in applying machine learning methods for healthcare solutions
-- 🌱 I’m currently learning neural networks
+- 🌱 I’m currently learning neural networks within my master thesis: Machine learning approaches to predict Michaelis constants for enzyme-substrate complexes
 - 💞️ I’m looking for a PhD position in computational biology/genomics
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: bees and flowers communicate within a "electrostatic dance" - bees are positively charged and flowers negatively, aiding bees to to find the flowers and to enhance pollination